diwic/thin_main_loop/README.md

 ## Status

-The library has functions for running a callback:
+The library has functions for running code:
  * ASAP (as soon as the main loop gets a chance to run something),
  * after a timeout,
  * at regular intervals,
  * ASAP, but in another thread,
  * when an I/O object is ready of reading or writing.

+and it can do so by:
+ * Scheduling a callback
+ * Scheduling a 0.3 future (requires nightly Rust and `--features "futures"`)
+ * Scheduling an async fn (requires nightly Rust and `--features "futures"`)

 Maturity: Just up and running, not battle-tested.
 It's also a proof-of-concept, to spawn discussion and interest.